Jarvis-Consulting-Group/jarvis_data_eng-xuanfuchen/linux_sql/README.md

 ## Implemenation

- 1. Created and Configured a Linux server running with CentOS 7 on Google Cloud Platform
+1. Created and configured a Linux server running with CentOS 7 on Google Cloud Platform
- 2. Installed Docker and created a PostgreSQL Docker container using PostgreSQL image from the Docker Hub.
+2. Installed Docker and created a PostgreSQL Docker container using the PostgreSQL:10 image from the Docker Hub.
- 3. Installed PSQL client and setup PSQL database
+3. Installed the PSQL client and setup the PSQL database.
-	 - Created "host_agent" database for store data of the project
+	- Created the "host_agent" database to store data for the project.
-	 - Created "host_info" table to store the hardware specification
+	- Created the "host_info" table to store the hardware specification
-	 - Created "host_usage" table to store real-time server usage for each host.
+	- Created the "host_usage" table to store real-time server usage for each host.
 4. Created scripts for collecting corresponding data and added it to the database.
-5. Used Crontab to automate "host_usage" script to update the "host_usage" table every minute.
+5. Used Crontab to automate the "host_usage" script to update the "host_usage" table every minute.

 ### Architecture
 Draw a cluster diagram with three Linux hosts, a DB, and agents (use draw.io website).
 Image must be saved to the `assets` directory.

 ### Scripts
-Shell script description and usage
+Description and usage of Shell scripts
  1. **psql_docker.sh**
 This script can start, stop, or create the PostgreSQL Docker container depending on the parameters.
 When creating the Docker container, the name of the container would always be jrvs-psql.
 The username and password of the database would depend on the input parameters.
       ```
       #script usage
       ./scripts/psql_docker.sh start|stop|create <db_username> <db_password>
       ```
  2. **host_info.sh**
-This script can get hardware specifications from the output of `lscpu` command and insert those data into the host_info table in database.
+This script can get hardware specifications from the output of the `lscpu` command and insert those data into the host_info table in the database.
-Hardware specification includes: host name, number of CPU(s), CPU architecture, CPU model, CPU frequency, L2 cache size, timestamp and total memory.
+Hardware specification includes host name, number of CPU(s), CPU architecture, CPU model, CPU frequency, L2 cache size, timestamp, and total memory.
       ```
       #script usage
       ./scripts/host_info.sh <psql_host> <psql_port> <db_name> <psql_user> <psql_password>
       ```
  3. **host_usage.sh**
-This script can gather real-time server resources usage from the output of `vmstat` command and insert it into the host_usage table.
+This script can gather real-time server resource usage from the output of the `vmstat` command and insert it into the host_usage table.
 Resource usage information includes: timestamp, host ID, free memory, CPU idle percentage, CPU kernel, disk IO, and available disk space.
 In addition, the corresponding host ID is found by using the host name in a sub-query.
       ```
       #script usage
       ./scripts/host_usage.sh <psql_host> <psql_port> <db_name> <psql_user> <psql_password>
       ```
  4. **Crontab**
-Corntab is used for automate the execution of "host_usage.sh".
-By adding following line to the Crontab file, the "host_usage.sh" script will be executed every minute,  that is, updating server resources usage information to the database on a minute-by-minute basis.
+Corntab is used to automate the execution of "host_usage.sh".
+By adding the following line to the Crontab file, the "host_usage.sh" script will be executed every minute, that is, updating server resource usage information to the database on a minute-by-minute basis.
       ```
       # add this command to your crontab file to execute host_usage.sh every minute
       # and record the exit code to a log file (optional)